adrybakov/wulfric/docs/source/user-guide/module/kpoints.rst

 .. note::

-    Internally WULFRIC stores the path as a list of subpaths, where each subpath is a list of high symmetry point's names.
+    Internally Wulfric stores the path as a list of subpaths, where each subpath is a list of high symmetry point's names.
 This format is also correct for assigning the :py:attr:`.Kpoints.path`` attribute.